 Youth can obtain their full glider pilot license in less than 3 weeks by attending York's annual youth camp.
 Youth camp at the field, prepare their own meals, fly 4 flights a day, and study for their written TC exam.
-The course fee of $2195 includes club membership, 52 flights, license fee of $160, and unlimited air time in the 2-33 trainer.
+The course fee of $2200 includes club membership, 52 flights, license fee of $160, and unlimited air time in the 2-33 trainer.
+The camp runs the first 2-3 weeks of July.

 York Soaring has a 39 year history of successfully providing Glider Flight Training to Transport Canada standards to over 600 youngsters from across Ontario.
 Most participants are air cadets, however, any youth >14 years old that completes York's on-line ground school can also attend.
 We will have one youth camp this year so that qualified participants may obtain their Transport Canada Glider Pilot license.
 Interested students may also join the club and learn to fly over the course of the summer.
 The course starts June 28 and participants must sign up ahead of time because space is limited to a maximum of 9 pilots.